godotengine/godot-docs/tutorials/math/random_number_generation.rst

 You can also get a weighted random *index* using the :ref:`rand_weighted() <class_RandomNumberGenerator_method_rand_weighted>` method on a RandomNumberGenerator instance.
-This returns a random integer between 0 and the size of the array that is passed as a paramter.
+This returns a random integer between 0 and the size of the array that is passed as a parameter.
 Each value in the array is a floating-point number that represents the *relative* likelihood that it will be returned as an index.
 A higher value means the value is more likely to be returned as an index, while a value of ``0`` means it will never be returned as an index.